- Shared virtual memory between CPU and GPU

 - Fast, robust, simple finalization step (no monthly updates)

 - Good performance (little need to write in ISA)

-- Supports all of OpenCL™ and C++ AMP™
+- Supports all of OpenCL and C++ AMP

 - Support Java, C++, and other languages as well

 HSAIL compiler can take advantage of Heterogeneous computing in APU processors.
 They share the workloads between CPU cores and GPU cores using hUMA.
 These cores are integrated in a single silicon die.
-GPU cores can calculate the graphics power from the Integrated graphics which is DirectX 11 and higher version GPU.
+GPU cores can calculate the graphics power from the Integrated graphics which is DirectX 11 and higher version.
 It also support for parallel processing.
-The supports for C++ and OpenCL is really useful for programmers who can play with the pointers.
+The supports for C++ and OpenCL is really useful for programmers who can easily play with pointers.